-(Department) protects the airspace around leased Federal airports under the Airports Act 1996 and the Airports (Protection of Airspace) Regulations 1996.
-The protection of airspace is essential in order to provide a safe and predictable environment for the arrival and departure of aircraft using an airport.
+The Department of Infrastructure, Transport, Regional Development, Communication and the Arts (DITRDCA) protects airspace around leased Federal airports under the Airports Act 1996 and the Airports (Protection of Airspace) Regulations 1996.
+The protection of airspace is essential to provide a safe environment for the arrival and departure of aircraft.

 International standards have been adopted which define two sets of invisible surfaces above the ground, these include: